Clearview Library District Reopens

 - Children under fourteen are to be accompanied by an adult caregiver at all times.

-- The first hour of daily operations will be reserved for vulnerable individuals (individuals 65 years or older, immunocompromised individuals or individuals who are pregnant).
+- The first hour of daily operations will be reserved for vulnerable individuals (individuals 65 years or older, immunocompromised individuals, or pregnant).

 - Patrons are asked to limit visits to browsing materials or connecting to WiFi.
 A reduced number of Teen and Adult computers will be available for use.